OnepilotDownload

 Short answer: Nous Research has not shipped an iPhone app for Hermes Agent.
 There are exactly two working ways to run and control it from your phone in 2026:

 1. An iPhone SSH terminal app.
 SSH into the Linux or macOS host where Hermes is installed, then run hermes --tui (the new TUI, recommended) or hermes (classic CLI).
 Pure terminal, no UI on iPhone.
-Works with any iOS SSH client that supports a real PTY.
+Works with any iOS SSH client that gives you a real interactive terminal.

 2. Onepilot.
-A native iPhone app that wraps the same SSH path.
-Same connection model (Citadel pure-Swift SSH, real PTY shell), but exposes the deploy step, skill triage, channel hookup, and live logs as iOS panels you tap through instead of CLI subcommands you type.
+A native iPhone app that wraps the same SSH path, but exposes the deploy step, skill triage, channel hookup, and live logs as iOS panels you tap through instead of CLI subcommands you type.

 The rest of this post explains exactly what to type for each path, plus the lighter chat-channel alternative for cases when you don't want a real session.